 - 1. All permitted uses and uses permitted by special exception in the Business General (BG) zone - 2.
 Storage of volatile fuels for resale provided that: - a.
 The location is deemed acceptable by the Berlin Fire Chief and the Public Works Director or his/her designee and meets accepted standards of fire protection, - b.
 The fuel storage tanks are fenced or located below ground, - c.
 The fuel storage tanks are located at least fifty (50) feet from any lot line. - 3.
 Group child care- Class A and B - 4.
-Bulk Power Supply Facility, Energy Facility, or Renewable Energy Facility as defined by NHRSA 162-H:2 (Ord.
-6/16/08) - 5.
 Accessory uses to the above